jeffijoe/awilix/README.md

 # Lifetime management

-Awilix supports managing the lifetime of registrations.
-This means that you can control whether objects are resolved and used once, or cached for the lifetime of the process.
+Awilix supports managing the lifetime of instances.
+This means that you can control whether objects are resolved and used once, cached within a certain scope, or cached for the lifetime of the process.

 There are 3 lifetime types available.

-* `TRANSIENT`: This is the default.
+* `Lifetime.TRANSIENT`: This is the default.
 The registration is resolved every time it is needed.
 This means if you resolve a class more than once, you will get back a new instance every time.
-* `SCOPED`: The registration is scoped to the container - that means that the resolved value will be reused when resolved from the same scope.
+* `Lifetime.SCOPED`: The registration is scoped to the container - that means that the resolved value will be reused when resolved from the same scope.
-* `SINGLETON`: The registration is always reused no matter what.
+* `Lifetime.SINGLETON`: The registration is always reused no matter what.

 They are exposed on the `awilix.Lifetime` object.